RobertJansen1/OpenStack-Docs/_posts/keymanager/2024-01-04-How to update a secret with payload.md

 ```
 (Leave out brackets)

-That  would like this, by adding an optional name to the secret.
+That would be look like this, by adding an optional name to the secret.

 ```bash
 openstack secret update https://keymanager.ams2.teamblue.cloud/v1/secrets/efab91f4-9104-4274-8574-b61f82008846 test-updated
 ```

 After doing this, you can view the secret by using.

 ``` bash
 Downloads % Openstack secret list
 ```

+The original secret will have the content types {'default': 'application/octet-stream'}
+The updated secret will have the content types {'default': 'text/plain'}, which will overwrite the original secret.

 In the list you will see that the content type has changed of the corresponding secret.